mussa-shirazi-imply/imply-kubernetes/README.md

 ### ceate postgress service `postgres-service.yaml`

-I think step we will create postgress service.
-In Kubernetes, a Service is a method for exposing a network application that is running as one or more Pods in your cluster.
-There are different type of service like `ClusterIP, NodePort, LoadBalancer, and Ingress` .
-More detail on the blog `https://medium.com/devops-mojo/kubernetes-service-types-overview-introduction-to-k8s-service-types-what-are-types-of-kubernetes-services-ea6db72c3f8c` .
-We are going to use node port.
-Look at the file `postgres-service.yaml` in `postgress` folder.
+In this step, we will create a `PostgreSQL` service.
+In Kubernetes, a `Service` is a method for exposing a network application that is running as one or more Pods in your cluster.
+There are different types of services like `ClusterIP, NodePort, LoadBalancer, and Ingress`.
+More details can be found in this [blog post](`https://medium.com/devops-mojo/).
+We are going to use `NodePort`.
+Examine the file `postgres-service.yaml` in the `./postgress` folder.

 ```